 anus.

-Natural Treatment for Inflammatory Bowel Disease
+Natural treatment for Inflammatory Bowel Disease

-Curcumin was
+Curcumin has

 Aloe Vera